 Ordinary people looking for financial flexibility and convenience.
 A 2007 report commissioned by the Canadian Consumer Finance Association found that the typical payday loan borrower is 40 years old, employed full-time, and earning an average income.
-Around two million Canadians will take out a payday loan every year, so you probably know someone who has used payday loan services.
+Around two million Canadians will take out express loans every year, so you probably know someone who has used payday loan services.

 The law on payday loans varies from province to province.
-My Canada Payday offers payday loans to residents of Alberta, Manitoba, Ontario, Nova Scotia, Saskatchewan and British Columbia, and holds valid licenses to issue payday loans in all four of these provinces in accordance with provincial law.
-In all three of these provinces, the amount of interest that can be charged on a payday loan is capped by law in order to protect borrowers.
+My Canada Payday offers medical emergency loans to residents of Alberta, Manitoba, Ontario, Nova Scotia, Saskatchewan and British Columbia, and holds valid licenses to issue payday loans in all four of these provinces in accordance with provincial law.
+In all three of these provinces, the amount of interest that can be charged on online personal loans in Canada is capped by law in order to protect borrowers.
 Payday loans are not currently available in New Brunswick, Quebec or Newfoundland.
 Maximum interest rates are summarized below:

 Province Maximum Interest

 A rollover is when a payday loan is not paid on time and the lender automatically renews the loan by rolling the interest from the previous loan into the principal of a new loan.
 This practise is prohibited in most parts of Canada, with the exception of Manitoba where rollovers are permitted at a lower rate of interest.
 Generally speaking, a reputable lender wouldn't engage in this practice even if it is permitted -- My Canada Payday does not do rollover loans, even in Manitoba.

 How can I get a payday loan from My Canada Payday?